croservices/cro/docs/http-auth-and-sessions.md

 property to set to the username if authentication succeeds (`Nil` will be assigned otherwise).

-In the case the requet's `auth` property is empty, then an instance of the `TSession` object will be created, passing `username-prop` as a parameter (so if `$username-prop` was set to `username`, then it would call `MySession.new(username => $the-username)`).
+In the case the request's `auth` property is empty, then an instance of the `TSession` object will be created, passing `username-prop` as a parameter (so if `$username-prop` was set to `username`, then it would call `MySession.new(username => $the-username)`).
 If `auth` already contains an